A Comprehensive Immigration Guide on Canada Child Benefit

-👨👩👧👧 What is the Canada Child Benefit?
+👨👩👧👧 Explaining the Canada Child Benefit

 The Canada Child Benefit (CCB) is a monthly tax-free payment made to eligible families to help them with the costs of raising children.
 The CCB may include payments for each child under the age of 18 in the family.